No one knows what hurdles we'll encounter when we enter this life.

 I immediately determined that I was not going to go

+through the trauma of slowly losing my hair.
 I locked myself in the bathroom and proceeded to cut off all my hair.
 I was feeling pretty confident about my decision until I discovered that I had created a mullet and couldn't finish the job.
 So I called my husband to come and cut the rest of my hair off.

 I handed him the clippers and asked him to finish the job.
 I had already purchased a wig which was styled just like my hair so the transition would be pretty painless.
 I never considered asking my hairdresser.
 I felt it was a very personal decision.
 So my husband and I went outside after sunset and he buzzed my mullet off.